 $ ml GCC $ ml imkl $ cp -a $MKL_EXAMPLES/cblas /tmp/ $ cd /tmp/cblas $ gcc -w source/cblas_dgemmx.c source/common_func.c -o cblas_dgemmx.x -lmkl_intel_lp64 -lmkl_gnu_thread -lmkl_core -lgomp -lm $ ./cblas_dgemmx.x data/cblas_dgemmx.d

-In this example, we compile, link and run the cblas_dgemm example, using LP64 interface to threaded MKL and gnu OMP threads implementation.
+In this example, we compile, link, and run the cblas_dgemm example, using the LP64 interface to threaded MKL and GNU OMP threads implementation.

 MKL and MIC Accelerators¶

-The Intel MKL is capable to automatically offload the computations o the MIC accelerator.
-See section Intel Xeon Phi for details.
+The Intel MKL can automatically offload the computations to the MIC accelerator.
+For details, see the Intel Xeon Phi section.

 LAPACKE C Interface¶

 MKL includes LAPACKE C Interface to LAPACK.
-For some reason, although Intel is the author of LAPACKE, the LAPACKE header files are not present in MKL.
-For this reason, we have prepared LAPACKE module, which includes Intel's LAPACKE headers from official LAPACK, which you can use to compile code using LAPACKE interface against MKL.
+However, note that although Intel is the author of LAPACKE, the LAPACKE header files are not present in MKL.
+For this reason, we have prepared the LAPACKE module, which includes Intel's LAPACKE headers from official LAPACK, which you can use to compile code using the LAPACKE interface against MKL.